spideruci/RIPR-framework/README.md

 ```
 docker cp sankeyarm:commons-text.pdf .
 ```
-Replace cdk-data with commons-cli/commons-codec/commons-validator/cdk-data/dyn4j/jfreechart/jline-reader/joda-money/spotify-web-api for Sankey diagrams from other projects.
+Replace commons-text with commons-cli/commons-codec/commons-validator/cdk-data/dyn4j/jfreechart/jline-reader/joda-money/spotify-web-api for Sankey diagrams from other projects.
 They correspond to Figure 3 of the paper.
 These diagrams constitute the core results presented in our study.

 ### RQ2
 Results of RQ2 are displayed in the terminal and correspond to the data shown in Table 2 of our paper.